Raihanahmed94/QMUL_Challenge2019/README.md

    * The most beautiful, insightful and understandable visualization.

 #### Import data

-* If you're using python you can run the following code to import the data:
+If you're using python or R you can run the respectve scripts to import the data or you can following the link http://imedia.sba.gov/vd/general/foia/FOIA%20-%207(a)(FY2010-Present).xlsx and import the data from your local file.